Deadline: 10th January 2021

 MIBTP welcomes applications from excellent students with a biology, chemistry and/or physical science background.
 Successful applicants will be creative and motivated to carry out interdisciplinary research.
 You may indicate a preference for particular projects at the time of application, but you may also apply to a research theme and final project choice is not required until the training has given you the chance to experience different research environments.

-Full details of the programme including information on how to apply can be found at www.warwick.ac.uk/mibtp
+Full details of the programme including information on how to apply can be found on the MIBTP website.

 MIBTP has a number of BBSRC funded CASE studentships available.
 CASE studentships are designed to provide students with a first-rate challenging research training experience within the context of a mutually-beneficial research collaboration between academic and non-academic partner organisations.